MohamedMohsen01/Python-Projects/Spotify & Youtube Data Analysis/README.md

 26. Licensed: Indicates whether the video represents licensed content.
 27. Official Video: Indicates if the video is the official video of the song (boolean value).

+ ### Query types used:

+## Methodology

+#### Data Exploration:
+- Explored the dataset's structure, encompassing columns, data types, and data dictionary.
+- Identified the relevant business inquiries or objectives from the dataset.

+#### Data Pre-processing and Cleaning:
+In data wrangling and cleaning, I performed essential tasks to ensure reliable and usable data.
+Here are the key steps I took:
+- Addressed missing data using techniques like imputation or deletion.
+- Ensured data integrity by removing duplicate records.
+- Changed the data types as needed.

+## Exploratory Data Analysis (EDA):
+Some of the questions I've answered based on the data:
+1.

 ## Project Highlights

 - "Dua Lipa" claimed the top position with an impressive 13.4 billion streams, closely followed by "XXXTENTACION" in second place with 12 billion streams.
 "Coldplay" secured the third spot with 11 billion streams.